robertpsoane/othello-cli/README.md

-# Othello
+# Othello-cli

-Text based Othello game with AI
+Text based Othello game with AI.
+This project is finished and has been replaced by my [Othello](https://github.com/robertpsoane/othello) project using pygame.

-Mainly hacked together with the aim of creating a working minimax player.
-Could do with refactoring...
-Future improvements that could be made:
-- Refactor code
-- Add different AI difficulty levels
-- Add a GUI

 There is an 8x8 CLI based exe for systems without python installed.